 Email: firstname.lastname@example.org.
 Tel: 07874 989 095

 Hope Mums is an expression of Jesus’ love for Single Mums in our community.
-We have monthly meet ups on Saturday mornings, regular social events and also offer a ‘handy man’ advice service to Mums for practical issues.
+We have monthly meet ups on Saturday mornings, regular social events and a Monday group that meets every other week to read the bible and pray together.
+We are also offering a ‘handy man’ advice service to Mums for practical issues.

-The monthly Saturday discussion group sessions, are an opportunity for Single Mums to take time out; to discuss relevant issues and to discover the Christian perspective.
-They are a chance to encourage and support each other over a cup of tea!
+The monthly Saturday sessions, are an opportunity for Single Mums to take time out; to discuss, to learn, to share highs and lows and to discover something of the Christian perspective.
+It’s a chance to encourage and support each other over a cup of tea!
 The children enjoy separate activities with our DBS-checked Kids workers.

 All Single Mums are welcome at our events, we’d love to meet you!
 Please just contact Louise (details below) to let us know you’re coming.
 For dates of our monthly meet-ups and events please click here and look out for ‘Hope Mums’.